Hood (Marvel Comics): Hood's criminal empire

 Chemistro suggests that they change their plan and instead use Deathlok to rob a federal reserve bank in New Jersey, seeing it as a more profitable venture than a suicidal attack on Avengers Tower.
 The robbery is successful, netting them over $12.7 million (US), although Deathlok is destroyed in the process.
-As the group celebrates their victory, Luke Cage smashes through the wall of their base closely followed by nearly the entire population of the New York superhero community including the New Avengers, the Mighty Avengers, the Fantastic Four (including Storm and the Black Panther), Howard the Duck, Punisher, the Defenders, Silver Surfer, and Thor.
+As the group celebrates their victory, Luke Cage smashes through the wall of their base closely followed by most of New York's superheroes.
 These superheroes turn out to be illusions, however, as only the New Avengers are actually present.
 In the ensuing battle, Doctor Strange appears to banish Robbins using an anti-demon spell, while the rest of the syndicate is taken down.

 The Hood appears alongside Turk Barrett.
-He surveys a fight between Daredevil and a gang of street thugs, after Turk double crosses Mister Fear to show his allegiance to the Hood's new crime empire.
-The Hood is then mentioned by name when the Enforcers, who are working for Mister Fear, are ambushed by Wrecker and Razor Fist who are working for the Hood.
+He surveys a fight between Daredevil and a gang of street thugs, after Turk double crosses Mister Fear to show his allegiance to the Hood's empire.
+The Hood is then mentioned when the Enforcers who are working for Mister Fear, are ambushed by Wrecker and Razor Fist who are working for the Hood.

-Later, after some of Robbins' syndicates are captured by S.H.I.E.L.D., Robbins reappears and frees them.
+Later, after some of Robbins's syndicates are captured by S.H.I.E.L.D., Robbins reappears and frees them.
 He leads Wrecker and others on a rampage through the Raft, swearing to take revenge on the New Avengers.
 After interrogating Tigra to learn their location, the Hood leads his syndicate against the New Avengers, using the magical powers of his hood and cloak to see through the illusions defending the Sanctum Sanctorum.
 In the ensuing battle, the Hood fatally injures Doctor Strange before being pushed aside by Wong, and nearly blows Iron Fist's head off before being intercepted by a vengeful Tigra.
-The Hood, alongside both the New Avengers and his syndicate, is taken down by Doctor Strange's paralyzing spell, but manages to escape from the arriving S.H.I.E.L.D. agents.
+The Hood, alongside both the New Avengers and his syndicate, is taken down by Doctor Strange's paralyzing spell, but manages to escape from the arriving agents of S.H.I.E.L.D.
 In the aftermath, Robbins is seen talking to an unseen figure, exclaiming, "Now I know how to beat 'em."